This website provides information for general purposes only.Read our full disclaimer

 You believe fees are the most reliable predictor of net returns and want to minimise the drag on your €500,000 commitment over 7+ years.

 RYSE Fund (0.5% mgmt) has the lowest management fee but doesn't disclose performance fees or risk.
 IMGA funds (1.5% mgmt / 0% performance) offer the lowest transparent all-in cost.
-In PE, Lynx Fund II (1% mgmt / 20% perf) and Vanguard Properties (1% mgmt / 20% perf) are the cheapest.
+In PE, Portugal Investment 1 (1% mgmt / 20% perf) is the cheapest.

 Golden Visa Fund Investment Checklist